dazeyb/OutdoorGearSite/README.md

 User-Story: (Shopper)
+Someone who is viewing the site to see what is in stock, and potentially make a purchase.

     On the homepage user will have a navbar that allows them to login, or signup.
         On the front of this page there will be images of the products displayed, (perhaps a carousel), a statement about the company, etc.